 The number of cows in both the industrial and household sectors contracted in 2020 continued decreasing in 2021 due to low efficiency of both enterprises.
 Although industrial farms are responsible for only 25% of all Ukrainian cows, they remain responsible for almost 35% of raw milk production, noted the USDA report.

-They also produce milk of higher quality suitable for cheese and the production of whole dairy products and Ukraine has a valuable and strong cheese manufacturing sector.
+They also produce milk of higher quality suitable for cheese and the production of whole dairy products, and Ukraine has a valuable and strong cheese manufacturing sector.
 Industrial production can be split into two categories: large, specialized dairy farms and non-specialized small and mid-size farms.
-The non-specialized companies maintain their dairy enterprises as "legacy" businesses or as social rural employment projects that accompanies their profitable crop production businesses.
+The non-specialized companies maintain their dairy enterprises as "legacy" businesses or as social rural employment projects that accompany their profitable crop production businesses.
 The number of specialized dairy farms is growing.
 These farms are profitable and have expanded their cow population.

 Shrinking raw milk supplies and increased milk prices resulted in almost a 20% surge in pasteurized milk prices, noted the annual report.
 Almost all fluid milk imports are milk for retail trade in packaging of different sizes.
 High world market prices did not allow for fluid milk import increases, but 2021 imports are expected to remain close to the all-time high level reached in 2020, noted the USDA annual report.
 More than two-thirds of Ukraine's fluid milk exports are pasteurized milk in retail packaging, with neighboring Moldova and Georgia being the key export destinations.